 The Furukawa Festival also prides itself on gorgeous floats that are similar to those of the Takayama Festival but have their own unique characteristics, such as those with platforms upon which child kabuki plays are performed.
-Attending this festival, a designated national Intangible Folk Cultural Property, in the old district of Furukawa really makes spectators feel like they have been pulled into an old picture scroll!
+Attending this festival, a designated national Intangible Folk Cultural Property and a registered UNESCO Intangible Cultural Heritage in late 2016, in the old district of Furukawa really makes spectators feel like they have been pulled into an old picture scroll!

 - Tradition & History

 April 19, 20